Microdistrict: China

-In China, this type of neighbourhood unit is known as 'xiaoqu' (小区 (xiǎo qū)).
-First built in the 1980s in Jinan, Tianjin, and Wuxi, preceding the Chinese economic reform, they were very similar to the concept as known in the Soviet Union, and are considered to be an evolution of the work unit (单位 (dān wèi)).
+In China, this type of neighbourhood unit is known as xiaoqu (小区 (xiǎoqū)).
+First built in the 1980s in Jinan, Tianjin, and Wuxi, preceding the reform and opening up, they were very similar to the concept as known in the Soviet Union, and are considered to be an evolution of the work unit (单位 (dānwèi)).
 Xiaoqu similarly promoted a sense of community among the inhabitants.

 After the economy was opened up more for commercial real estate developers, xiaoqu continued to be built in recent decades, but evolved in several ways such as differentiation in luxury, safety and available services.
-The apartments are owned by the inhabitants, and the Xiaoqu is often enclosed by a wall, with the entrance gate being guarded.
+The apartments are owned by the inhabitants, and the xiaoqu is often enclosed by a wall, with the entrance gate being guarded.
 The xiaoqu often also have their own government representatives and property managers.
 The number of residents can vary greatly depending on the kind of xiaoqu, with Beijing's Tiantongyuan suburb having more than 700,000 residents as of 2019, whereas other xiaoqu only consist of one building housing a few hundred residents.

 2016 State Council guidelines called for opening up private roads in xiaoqu, and building smaller scale xiaoqu, to allow a finer road network in cities.